 (b) Evaporative emissions occurring during a simulated extended parking event (48 hours) while the vehicle is exposed to temperature fluctuations according to a specific profile.
 This is intended to represent the temperature profile of a hot day (diurnal test).
 The result of the diurnal test is represented by the total amount of VOCs released in the SHED over a 48 hour period.

-For sealed tanks, two other situations are addressed by the WLTP evaporative emission test procedure:
+For sealed fuel tank systems, two other situations are addressed by the WLTP evaporative emission test procedure:

-(c) Evaporative emissions that may occur if there is the need to depressurise the tank before refuelling to ensure a safe operation.
-In order to reduce the pressure inside the tank, the air/fuel vapours mixture may be vented to the atmosphere through a carbon canister.
+(c) Evaporative emissions that may occur if there is the need to depressurise the fuel tank system before refuelling to ensure a safe operation.
+In order to reduce the pressure inside the tank, the air/fuel vapours mixture released through the pressure relief valve are stored in the canister(s).
 This operation should also avoid excessive evaporative emissions through the filler neck when the fuel cap/fuel lid is opened.
 This latter aspect requires that inside the tank there is very limited overpressure compared to the ambient pressure when the fuel cap (or any alternative system used to close the filler neck) is opened.

-(d) Evaporative emissions that may occur when the maximum tank pressure is reached and the pressure relief valve opens to ensure safe operation.
+(d) Evaporative emissions that may occur when the pressure inside the system exceed the fuel tank relief pressure.
+The pressure relief valve opens to avoid the risk of a rupture of the system.
 In these conditions the emissions could be uncontrolled in the case of a fully saturated canister.
-The test procedure has been designed in order to reduce the frequency of this possibility or, alternatively, to control these emissions by means of the carbon canister.
+This has been taken in to account when developing the test procedure in order to reduce the frequency of this possibility or, alternatively, to control these emissions by means of the carbon canister.

 23. The performance of the evaporative emission control system strongly depends on the initial condition of the carbon canister which is expected to adsorb the vapours generated in the tank.
-In order to simulate realistic conditions, prior to starting the hot soak and diurnal tests, the carbon canister is loaded to the breakthrough and then purged by driving the vehicle over a specific combination of WLTC sections (conditioning drive).
+In order to simulate realistic conditions, prior to starting the hot soak and diurnal tests, the carbon canister is loaded to breakthrough and then purged by driving the vehicle over a specific combination of WLTC sections (conditioning drive).
 The conditioning drive cycle was extensively assessed and discussed also on the basis of real world activity data to take into account that the most critical conditions are represented by short trips in urban areas.
 For this reason, the conditioning drive for Class 2 and 3 vehicles includes one low phase, two medium phases and one high phase.
 The extra-high phase was excluded.
 The conditioning drive for Class 1 vehicles includes four low phases, two medium phases.

 24. The test procedure also includes specific provisions to take into account the potential deterioration of the evaporative emission control system efficiency especially in the presence of ethanol in the fuel.
 The evaporative emission test is carried out with a carbon canister aged both mechanically and chemically according to a specific procedure.
 In addition, a permeation factor is used to take into account the potential increase over time of the full permeation rate through the tank walls.